MustafaBaypara/LoginTracker-for-Ecole42/README.md

 Click "load unpackaged" and select the folder from the project.
 <img width="1508" alt="Ekran Resmi 2024-07-25 ÖS 3 56 46" src="https://github.com/user-attachments/assets/deaf01e4-1692-4230-b177-f0b4acde6bc8">

-Or drop the folder to the extansion menu.
+Or drop it into the extansion menu with developer mode on.
 <img width="1299" alt="Ekran Resmi 2024-07-25 ÖS 4 02 59" src="https://github.com/user-attachments/assets/219ac725-927a-4a42-a6b6-3dfe414a5b61">